One App for your 11+ Music Aptitude Test (MAT) Preparation

 Here is a brief description of the 4 main sections that are frequently used across State Grammar schools :

-As mentioned before, some state schools may include a couple of additional sections in the Stage 1 test, which are not listed here.
+As mentioned earlier, some state schools may include additional sections in the Stage 1 test that are not part of the standard MAT format.
+These may vary from school to school.

 Music Aptitude Test Stage 2: